Before his death at age 34, Aaron Carter was known for his career as a teen idol, but he wasn’t the only famous member of his family.

-Aaron, then 18, proposed to Playboy model Kari Ann Peniche in September 2006, but the duo called off their engagement after just six days.
 Nick, meanwhile, struggled with drug and alcohol abuse, which he later discussed in his 2013 memoir, Facing the Music and Living to Talk About It, one year after Leslie died of a drug overdose at age 25.

-“I began drinking heavily in my teens and then moved on to drugs at 18 or 19, starting with marijuana and moving up to cocaine, ecstasy and prescription painkillers among other substances,” the Masked Singer alum wrote.
+“I began drinking heavily in my teens and then moved on to drugs at 18 or 19, starting with marijuana and moving up to cocaine, ecstasy and prescription painkillers among other substances,” Nick wrote.
 “My life plummeted to an all-time low. … My crowd made partying an extreme sport.
 We repeated that binge and bump cycle night after night.”

-Nick’s younger brother also struggled with substance abuse, entering rehab in September 2017 after he was arrested for driving under the influence.
+Aaron also struggled with substance abuse prior to his death in November 2022.
 “I’ll say here right in front of all y’all, I’m not ashamed of it.
-I have issues,” Aaron told Us Weekly in December of that year.
+I have issues,” Aaron told Us Weekly in December 2017 following a stint in rehab.
 “I have post-traumatic stress disorder. … Everything just spiraled out of control.”